The Akhal-Teke

 In a fast paced world where a horse is often little more than a living vehicle or a piece of sports equipment, the Akhal-Teke offers a refreshing change.
 For three millennia, the Turkmen bred their horses to be part of their families; to live tied to the tent; to be ridden in search of a living; to be a young bride-to-be’s means of testing a would-be suitor; to be fed by hand by the entire family, and counted as the family’s wealth.

 The Akhal-Teke of today is very much a horse who seeks to bond with a ‘person of his own’, for whom he will perform amazing feats.
 Akhal-Tekes are as loyal as dogs in their devotion to their regular rider, and while many are friendly toward everyone, some still retain the old Turkmene indifference to - if not downright suspicion of - strangers.
 While some recent writers have chosen to see this peculiarly Teke trait, so necessary on the steppes, as "stubborn-ness" or "bad-temper", the Akhal-Teke is anything but!
 To his regular rider and trainer he is joyful andpleasant, eager to please and be part of a team.
-You may start out owning an Akhal-Teke, but in the end, he will own you.
+You may start out owning an Akhal-Teke, but in the end, he will own you. |

-Today his role has changed, from war horse to sport horse and his unique character suits him well to a variety of disciplines.
+A Perfect Sport Horse Today his role has changed, from war horse to sport horse and his unique character suits him well to a variety of disciplines.
 Akhal-Tekes have won Olympic Gold and Silver in Dressage and been jumping champions throughout Europe.
 In Germany, Akhal-Tekes compete in Reining and follow the hounds.
-In the United States, they are making their mark in Eventing, Dressage, Jumping and Endurance:
+In the United States, they are making their mark in Eventing, Dressage, Jumping and Endurance: |

 the Akhal-Teke’s exceptionally efficient heart and lungs help with the ‘equine radiator’ effect.
-Akhal-Tekes show some of the quickest cardiac recovery scores of any breed at vet checks on endurance rides.
+Akhal-Tekes show some of the quickest cardiac recovery scores of any breed at vet checks on endurance rides. |

 Early in this century the purity of the breed was threatened as thoroughbred stallions were introduced in some lines in an attempt to improve the breed’s racing speed.
 Fortunately, in 1935 the purebreds proved their endurance and stamina in the famous 2700 miles trek from Ashkabad to Moscow which they covered in 84 days.
 At one point they crossed 225 miles of desert in 3 days, virtually without water.
 This convinced the authorities the Akhal-Teke should be preserved in its pure form and all outcrossing was stopped.
-The Russians and Turkmen now consider the Akhal-Teke part of a genetic fund of exceptional value, a remnant of that precious fund that gave rise to the breeding of saddle horses throughout the world.
+The Russians and Turkmen now consider the Akhal-Teke part of a genetic fund of exceptional value, a remnant of that precious fund that gave rise to the breeding of saddle horses throughout the world. |

 It is interesting to speculate about the role the Akhal-Teke played in the development of the Thoroughbred.
-Careful study of what is known of the Byerley Turk indicates he was probably an Akhal-Teke and that the Darley Arabian was of the Muniqi strain of Arabians and carried a large portion of Akhal-Teke blood.
+Careful study of what is known of the Byerley Turk indicates he was probably an Akhal-Teke and that the Darley Arabian was of the Muniqi strain of Arabians and carried a large portion of Akhal-Teke blood. | |

+Today the Akhal-Teke is quite rare by modern breed standards, with around 3000 horses world-wide.
+The major population is in Russia and Turkmenistan, with around 200 in Germany and around 225 here in the United States.
 The United States is very fortunate to have an ever increasing number of breeders dedicated to preserving the very best of this ancient and valuable blood.
 Nowadays, it is possible to see examples of this marvelous breed all across the country, in competitions and on breeding farms - and best of all, with a wide choice of superior stallions available at reasonable fees, this ancient blood is now available to everyone.
 As their numbers in North America increase, we believe the Akhal-Teke will distinguish itself as an elegant all purpose athlete and with its linebred prepotency, make a major contribution to North American sporthorses through crossbreeding for performance.
-Please visit a breeder near you: you will see horses that will stick in your memory for the rest of your life - and perhaps you might bring home your new best friend.
+Please visit a breeder near you: you will see horses that will stick in your memory for the rest of your life - and perhaps you might bring home your new best friend. |